Summer Hockey

 Come and play hockey at Kolmar in the summer!

-We are offering two Summer Hockey Options:
+We are offering various Summer Hockey Options this year:

 Key Details